Mahabubnagar district: Demographics

+As of the 2011 census of India, the district has a population of 919,903.
+Mahbubnagar district has a sex ratio of 987 females per 1000 males and a literacy rate of 63.35%.
+122,189 (13.28%) were under 6 years of age.
+319,346 (34.72%) lived in urban areas.
+Scheduled Castes and Scheduled Tribes make up 129,340 (14.06%) and 105,547 (11.47%) of the population respectively.

+At the time of the 2011 census, 76.23% of the population spoke Telugu, 12.23% Urdu and 10.57% Lambadi as their first language.

 Jain temple

 The oldest terracotta style Jain temple is in Alvanpalli village of Mahabubnagar district.
 This temple was built between 7th and 8th century.

 This temple is one of the two such structures in India other built during Gupta period is located at Bhitargaon under Kanpur district, Uttar Pradesh.
 This temple was built using bricks made of burnt clay.
 The large bricks of the temple were plaster using the limestone.
 The principal deity of the temple was Mahavira.
 The temple was around 18th century, since no efforts were being made to conserve it the rare structure the sculptures of Mahavira, Parsvanatha and few other historical importance had been moved to a local museum in Pillalamarri and some to the State Museum in the city.

 Economy

-In 2006 the Indian government named Mahabubnagar one of the country's 250 most backward districts (out of 640 total).
-It is one of the 9 districts in Telangana currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).
+In 2006, the Indian government named Mahabubnagar one of the country's 250 most backward districts (out of 640 total).
+It is one of the nine districts in Telangana currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).